Legal status for parents to lone soldiers in Israel

 Bringing the parents of a lone soldier into Israel

 How to receive legal status in Israel for parents of lone soldiers serving in the IDF?
-In this article, attorney Joshua Pex, an Israeli immigration expert, will explain the process of granting legal status in Israel to parents of lone soldiers (Chayal Boded) who are entitled to bring their parents to live in Israel, according to the procedure for granting legal status for parents to a soldier – 5.2.0036.
+In this article, attorney Joshua Pex, an Israeli immigration expert, will explain the process of granting legal status in Israel to parents of lone soldiers (Chayal Boded) in Israel.
+Lone soldiers currently enlisted in the IDF mandatory service are entitled to bring their parents to Israel, according to the procedure for granting legal status for parents to a soldier – 5.2.0036.
 The procedure also allows parents who currently reside in Israel without having obtained permanent legal status as residents or citizens to apply for said status as parents to an IDF soldier.

 Procedure for granting legal status for parents to soldiers.